EDITOR’S NOTE: This story was last updated on Sept. 18.

-The Hamilton County Health Department reported 80 new cases of COVID-19 on Wednesday, bringing the total number of people to test positive for the virus since the beginning of the pandemic to 9,119.
+The Hamilton County Health Department reported 70 new cases of COVID-19 on Friday, bringing the total number of people diagnosed with the disease since the beginning of the pandemic to 9,119.
 Two new deaths were reported.
 Ninety-one people have now died from COVID-19 in Hamilton County.

 Click on the link below for statewide statistics:

-The health department reported a total of 100 people hospitalized suffering from the virus, or “persons under investigation” who are hospitalized.
-Forty people are now in intensive care, the most since the health department began charting the patients.
+The health department reported a total of 61 people hospitalized suffering from the virus, or persons under investigation.
+Fifteen people are now in intensive care.

-Hamilton County Mayor Jim Coppinger announced in a press conference several weeks ago that wearing masks will now be mandatory, effective Friday, July 10 at 12:00 a.m.
+Hamilton County Mayor Jim Coppinger announced in a Sept.
+3 press conference that wearing masks will be mandatory through October 8.
 The mandatory order, officials said, came as a result of an increase in cases and hospitalizations.
-The order will expire on Tuesday, Sept.
-8.

 Free face coverings will be available for pick-up at the health department’s E. 3rd Street offices.
 Tubs of face coverings are located at both circle entrances, officials said.

 For the official Executive Order click on the link below: http://health.hamiltontn.org/AllServices/Coronavirus(COVID-19)/Orders.aspx

 The “hot spot” map showed East Ridge with a total of 625 cases, trailing East Brainerd (1,345), Hixson (740), East Lake (725), and Ooltewah (674) in the number of total cases since the beginning of the pandemic.

 Click on the link below for complete health department case data as of Sept.
 18: http://health.hamiltontn.org/AllServices/Coronavirus(COVID-19).aspx